-The Company has adopted a Securities Trading Policy (dated 31 December 2010), which applies to Directors and employees of the Group and contractors who have agreed to be bound by the policy.
+The Company has adopted a Securities Trading Policy, which applies to Directors and employees of the Consolidated Entity and contractors who have agreed to be bound by the policy.
 The policy is designed to:

-- (a) explain the type of conduct in relation to dealings in the Company's securities that is prohibited under the relevant law and by the Group, including insider trading; and - (b) establish a procedure for buying, selling or otherwise dealing in the Company's securities (generally and during specified prohibited periods) which requires (in the case of Executive Personnel) the prior approval from the Chairman of the Board or the Chairman of the Audit Committee Board, as appropriate.
+- (a) explain the type of conduct in relation to dealings in the Company's securities that is prohibited under the relevant law and by the Consolidated Entity, including insider trading; and - (b) establish a procedure for buying, selling or otherwise dealing in the Company's securities (generally and during specified prohibited periods) which requires (in the case of Executive Personnel) the prior approval from the Chairman of the Board or the Chairman of the Audit Committee, as appropriate.
 Approval during prohibited periods will only be granted where there is severe financial hardship or exceptional circumstances.